 There are many ways in which blockchains choose to scale their networks.
-Each with their own unique take on how to solve the trilemma.
-Here we are discussing the differences between Avalanche Subnets and blockchain sidechains.
+Each with its own unique take on how to solve the trilemma.
+Here we are discussing the differences between Avalanche® Subnets and blockchain sidechains.

-Subnets are completely sovereign and don't share their state with the Primary Network so transactions are final and immutable in less than 2 seconds w/the Avalanche Consensus.
+Subnets are completely sovereign and don't share their state with the Primary Network so transactions are final and immutable in less than 2 seconds with the Avalanche Consensus.

 Sidechains need to continuously send a checkpoint/save state to the 'parent' chain (Polygon to Ethereum, for example).
 Transactions on sidechains are not final until the checkpoint is accepted and finalized on the parent chain.
 So it must be recorded on the sidechain, then sent to the ‘parent’ chain which must then also record it.
 This leaves a point of failure where a chain may experience a reorg, as a failsafe.